ToyAuthor/luapp/README.md

 To help you using lua in C++ style.
 There are few features in luapp.

-- To register the class and member function into lua.
+- To register the class and member function from C++ into lua.
-- To register the global function into lua.
+- To register the global function from C++ into lua.
-- Get global variable of lua script.
+- Get global variable of lua script from C++.
-- Call global function of lua script in C++.
+- Call global function of lua script from C++.

 ### Version
-0.1.5
+0.1.6

 ### License
 MIT